-- Sunny Bank Primary acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Sunny Bank Primary recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+- Mereworth Community Primary School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Mereworth Community Primary School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
 Children with SEND will be appropriately supported to communicate and ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
 Staff will be mindful that children with SEND or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL is also the SENDCO at Sunny Bank Primary.
+The DSL will work closely with the PAENCO (Mrs Turnbull) to plan support as required.